Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Dial 911 to report a fire.
 If the phone system is down, report fires at the nearest fire station.
 The Headquarters Station is at 1016 13th Street; the Norman Brown Station is at 5209 Sunset Avenue; and Station 3, which is only staffed between 8 a.m. and 8 p.m., is at 9029 Molly Lane, Suite A. For more information, please call the Fire Department at 360-293-1925.

 An Ordinance passed effective January 1, 2005, prohibits the use of all fireworks within the city limits except for approved, licensed public displays.
-See our Public Education page for a link to the new ordinance.
+Here is the link for to the new ordinance.
 For more information, please call the Fire Department at 360-293-1925.

 Unexploded fireworks should be brought to the Anacortes Police Department.
 Expired flares may be disposed of at the Skagit County Solid Waste Transfer Station at 14104 Ovenell Road, Skagit County Locations of Disposal Options.
 Skagit County Locations of Disposal Options has information on what they accept as well as hours of operation.